Instructional Resources

 Accessibility Checklists for Microsoft Word Documents, PowerPoint files, and Adobe PDF documents

-The desire to improve the accessibility of documents and files increases as we become more aware of designing for universal learning.
+The desire to increase the accessibility of documents and files increases as we become more aware of designing for universal learning.
 Common ways of presenting course content to students include Microsoft Word documents, PowerPoint files, Adobe PDF documents and web-based content, such as in a learning management system (LMS); for example, Brightspace.

 This resource outlines design considerations for increasing a file or document’s accessibility.
 A checklist of items to consider in increasing the accessibility of content is presented for Word, PowerPoint and PDF types.
 Information on making web-based content accessible may be found at Web Content Accessibility Guidelines’ (WCAG) website.